grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Percy climbed up to the control room.
 "Wherever the line is, we can't risk staying submerged anymore.
 Give us some upward dive plane Hemi, put our sail back over the surface.
 We'll have a good listen and then switch the diesels back on."

-Hemi rotated the dive plane angle and indicated shakes should give them just a little bit more throttle.
+Hemi rotated the dive plane angle and indicated to Shakes he should give them just a little bit more throttle.
 The bow of the _Prospect_ rose, and the depth gauge worked it's way down toward its zero pin.
 Percy had Hemi go listen on the sonar rig, and when he reported no contacts, she shut down the electric motors, and switched the diesels on.
-With the extra power of the diesels running, she had them run the air compressors and pump air back into the main ballast tanks and trim tanks until the boat had enough buoyancy to stay at the surface even without the motors pushing them forward and the dive planes angled to push them up.
+With the extra power of the diesels running, she had them run the air compressors and pump air back into the main ballast tanks and trim tanks until the boat had enough buoyancy to stay at the surface even without the motors pushing them forward and the dive planes driving them upwards.

 "With some luck boys, we can be at the depot in a few more hours, and maybe still with a few whiffs of fuel left to pump from the _Gnat_.
 Shakes, we're gonna owe you big for this."